Counting with Disclosure

-We cornered men of the minute Disclosure backstage at EB Festival Podgorica and subjected them to our famous Counting With questions.
+We cornered men of the minute Disclosure backstage at EB Festival Podgorica and subjected them to our infamous Counting With questions.
 The result?
-A revealing interview touching on such topics as Eastenders, vodka shots imbibed through eye sockets, and God.
+Revelatory insights on Eastenders, vodka shots imbibed through eye sockets, and biblical confusion.

 One memorable line in a film or song:

 Howard: From Kanye’s new album: “I want to fuck you hard in the sink.”